MonkeChibi/AniPy-Discord-Bot/README.md

 # Python Discord Anilist Bot
-**Discord bot** written in Python (3.9.7+), can be used as a template, also has Anilist commands Uses the Anilist GraphQL API.
+**Discord bot** written in Python (3.9.7+), can be used as a template, also has Anilist (through Anilit's GraphQL API), OpenWeather and IQAIR's APIs for weather forecast
 # Commands include :
 * server info
 * pfp